brizaldi/brizaldi.github.io/_posts/2023/11/how-to-configure-nginx-reverse-proxy-on-amazon-ec2/2023-11-25-how-to-configure-nginx-reverse-proxy-on-amazon-ec2.md

         }
 ```

-Don't forget to change the 'proxy_pass' value according to the intended destination value.
+Don't forget to change the `proxy_pass` value according to the intended destination value.

 Include the default `sites-available` into the nginx.conf file
 ```bash